UIMSolutions/uim-core/README.md

 # uim-core

-uim-core is a collection of base datatypes, functions and additional features used in our libraries, projects and programms.
+A D library and collection of base datatypes, functions and additional features used in several UIM libraries, projects and applications.